 Figures from the IRS show that more than 25% of eligible tax filers forget to claim the Earned Income Tax Credit.
 Many people aren’t aware that they qualify.

-On average, households which claimed the EITC last year saved an additional $2,000.
-When you sit down to file your taxes don’t forget to claim the Earned Income Tax Credit.
+According to the IRS, on average, households which claimed the EITC last year claimed a credit of $2,400.
+When you sit down to file your taxes don’t forget to claim the Earned Income Tax Credit if you are eligible.

 Don’t worry about missing these valuable tax deductions and credits.
-TurboTax will help you take advantage of these and other tax deductions.
+TurboTax will ask you simple questions and give you the tax deductions and credits you deserve based on your answers.